Kshitizraj51/Bank_loanPrediction/README.md

 # Bank_loanPrediction
-internship studio project for The classification goal is to predict the likelihood of a liability customer buying personal loans.
+internship studio project for "The classification goal is to predict the likelihood of a liability customer buying personal loans".
+Completed by Kshitiz Raj Patel